ChrisDeFreitas/ElasticStack/README.md

 	  1. many of the beats and visualizations I'm using are marked experimental.
 		2. Reviewing some of GitHub Kibana notes indicate that Kibana is in the midst of a major re-write.

-	Therefore, the Kibana is a moving target until they get the code base stabilized.
-For me, I'll be moving onto other projects, perhaps revisiting this effor in a few months to see where Kibana.
+	Therefore, Kibana is a moving target until they get the code base stabilized.
+For me, I'll be moving onto other projects, perhaps revisiting this effort in a few months to see where Kibana is.
 I expect to be completing some of the server monitoring ideas by spinning off a new repo focused on system monitoring with basic tools and scripts.
-This project really impressed on me how important it is to have those basic tools and concepts in place when digging into OS issues.
+This project really impressed on me how important it is to have those basic tools and concepts in place before digging into OS issues.

 ## Sections